axtfong/ECS160_HW1/README.md

 ## GitHub API Key Setup

 ### About Cached Data
-We've included pre-cached JSON data so you don't have to wait for API calls.
+We've included pre-cached JSON data for the option of faster calls.
 If you want fresh data:
-1. Delete the JSON files in the project folder
+1. Delete the JSON files in the root folder

 ### Getting Your GitHub Token
 1. Go to [GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)](https://github.com/settings/tokens)